By Pauline Testagrose

 As was anticipated, Revenues plus Cash Balance Forward exceed Expenditures for all Special Revenue funds.

 The Capital Improvement Fund – 300, a debt service payment was made in October on the Fire Truck.
 Payments and or purchase orders have been issued for Beach Monitoring and Reporting, the Tyler Executime Payroll system, police equipment, a Skid Steer for Streets, and the Peck Center Repointing Project.

 Golf Course: (410)

-Revenues exceeded expenses year to date.
+Revenues exceed expenses for February.
 This fund is meant to be self-supporting.